Premkumar9799817360/AgriPredict-Crop-Optimization/README.md

 # 🌾 AgriPredict - AI-Powered Precision Farming Solution

 ## 📋 Overview
-AgriPredict is a Flask-based web application that predicts the most suitable crops based on soil nutrients (N-P-K ratios), climatic conditions, and pH levels using Machine Learning with **97% accuracy**.
+AgriPredict is a Machine Learning and Data Science–based web application that predicts the most suitable crops based on soil nutrients (N-P-K ratios), climatic conditions, and pH levels with **97% accuracy**.

 ---